sofiaislourenco/Family-Travel-Plan/README.md

 4. **Generate your plan**: Click the "Generate Travel Plan" button

 5. **Explore your itinerary**:
-   - View the detailed day-by-day itinerary on the left
+   - View the detailed day-by-day itinerary on the left with real photos from Google Places
    - Interact with the map on the right to see all locations
    - Click on map markers to see activity details